Tej-Deep/mmr-eval/README.md

 ### Training

-To run training, you can find the script `train/sft_qwen.py` by using the `train/sft_qwen.sh` script, or you can launch a sweep via `train/launch.sh` if you are on a PBS cluster.
+To train VL-PRM-3B/VL-PRM-7B, you can use the script `train/launch_training_scripts/sft_7b.sh` script, which works for VL-PRM-3B/VL-PRM-7B, or you can launch a sweep via `train/launch_training_scripts/launch_sweep_7b_sft.sh` if you are on a PBS cluster.

 To train VL-PRM-3B/VL-PRM-7B, we recommend 8 H100/H200 GPUs i.e. 1 node with 8 GPUs.
 We used 8 H200 GPUs for most of our jobs.